-Building muscle is something that requires intense dedication, both in and out of the kitchen.
+Building muscle is something that requires intense dedication, both in and out of the gym.
 Many people understand that to build muscle, you need to lift some weight, but a lot of people might think that’s it.
-The most important part of building muscle, however, lies in the foods you eat – and not just what you eat, but how much you eat, too.
+One of the key components of building muscle is food – and not just what you eat, but how much you eat, too.

 Difference Between Weight Gainer Protein & Regular Protein

 Like normal protein shakes, weight gainer shakes won’t add an inch to your chest or add size to your legs overnight, but over time, it can help you get to those goals.
 The difference between weight gainer shakes and regular protein shakes comes down to the nutritional values of each one.

 In a normal protein shake, you can usually expect to consume 100-150 calories and get 20-30g of protein.
 With weight gainers, however, there are many more options when it comes to reaching your goals.

 For somebody looking to get a few extra calories to bridge the gap, there are shakes that will have 400-800 calories per serving.
 On the other hand, for people who find it extremely hard to gain weight, there are shakes that will have 1000+ calories per serving to help reach those 4000-5000 calorie goals for the day.

 Shakes designed for weight gain usually consist of protein, carbohydrates and sometimes fats which can make them extremely effective.
 For example, in addition to replacing your normal protein shakes, weight gainers will have good slow and fast-acting carbohydrates – perfect for after a workout to replace glycogen stores.1 Weight gainers also contain sources of fat, which help boost total calorie intake and support the creation of the hormones that impact our health.2 Calorie surplus is key to seeing muscle growth.